 Reaching the outer reef channels takes time and money, however many people decide to stay in the capital Noumea and take a boat every morning.
-To reach the most popular spots such as Dumbea, Tenia and Corvette it takes about two hours of travel (round trip) but, since the wind tends to rise around 10-11 in the morning, many spots become unsurfaced and therefore could not worth doing all that sailing.
+To reach the most popular spots such as Dumbea, Tenia and Corvette it takes about two hours of travel (round trip) but, since the wind tends to rise around 10-11 in the morning, many spots become unsurfaced and therefore they couldn’t worth doing all that sailing.

 The best option to enjoy the best conditions is to book a seat on a boat and navigate the south face of the island.
 STC has been operating since 2000.
 If you are with your boat beware of these steps as New Caledonia has a high rate of wrecks in the South Pacific.